johnjago/johnjago.com/src/blog/content/books.md

 ## 2022

+Civilized to Death — Christopher Ryan \
-Trust Me, I'm Lying — Ryan Holiday \
+\* Trust Me, I'm Lying — Ryan Holiday \
 One Click — Richard L. Brandt \
 No Rules Rules — Reed Hastings \
 The Five Dysfunctions of a Team — Patrick Lencioni \